Nontraditional Love

-Nontraditional Love is a dystopian novel written by the Russian writer Rafael Grugman and describes an alternative future where heterosexuality is outlawed.
+Nontraditional Love is a dystopian speculative novel written by the Ukrainian writer Rafael Grugman and describes an alternative future where heterosexuality is outlawed.

 The novel was first published by Liberty Publishing House in November 2008 and nominated for the 2009 Rossica Translation Prize.
 Nontraditional Love combines satire with Orwellian themes.

 Plot

-In the twenty-third century almost all people in the world are homosexual, and mixed-sex marriages are forbidden.
+In the twenty-third century heterosexual love was illegal.
+Almost all people in the world are homosexual, and mixed-sex marriages are forbidden.
 The homosexual society is intolerant of dissidents, and intimacy between the sexes is rejected.
-World history has been rewritten in order to support this.
+World history and the classics of world literature has been rewritten in order to support the ideology of this world.

 In the US, Robert Marcus and Liza start a secret relationship, but Liza breaks it off after a while.
 Robert decides to become gay, but during his first date his partner dies.
 The FBI begin an investigation and accuse Marcus of killing him.

 After an ordeal of trials and public scrutiny Robert travels to the Netherlands, the last country that has not outlawed heterosexuality.
 From there he travels with to Switzerland to retrieve the contents of a safe deposit box.

-Upon this return the Dutch governement has been overthrown, and a new regime takes power, which also makes heterosexuality illegal.
+Upon this return the Dutch government has been overthrown, and a new regime takes power, which also makes heterosexuality illegal.